 Driving in DC can be unnecessarily complicated due to all the one-way streets – you’re better off hailing cabs, walking or cycling.
-If you do drive, valet parking is available onsite for $55 a night, plus 18 per cent tax.
+If you do drive, parking is available onsite for $65 a night plus tax.
+Parking comes with in/out privileges.

 The attractions that aren’t right on your doorstep are but a short Metro hop away – DC’s underground system is zippy and reliable.

 Once you’ve filled up on the bountiful breakfast spread at Café Riggs, it’s time to delve into the wealth of history and culture in America’s capital.
 Start by taking in all the presidential portraits at the National Portrait Gallery, part of the Smithsonian museums.
 Then, stroll the length of the grassy, outdoor National Mall, home to the Lincoln Memorial and the Washington Monument.
 Or, take a turn around the Phillips Collection for an impressive array of Impressionist art – including Renoir’s Luncheon of the Boating Party – in a converted Dupont Circle mansion.
 Be sure to visit the Rothko Room, a tiny space lined with the painter’s works.